City Website Formatting Guide

 - Documentary Explores Albuquerque Homelessness

-Always include a one-sentence summary in your item.
-This is important for optimizing search results for information and displaying properly on other city pages.
+Always include a one-sentence summary on your page.
+This improves search results and displaying information properly on other City pages.

 - Attend the Museum's grand opening on Dec.
 10.